Ph.D. in Clinical Psychology

 - Youth strengths.
 The program has an explicit emphasis on a strength-based approach to understanding youth.
 This means that we not only focus on psychopathology and risk but also on positive youth development and resilience.
 In addition, we emphasize early identification and preventive interventions that incorporate individual, contextual, and cultural strengths of those with whom we work.
 In other words, we adhere to a broad conceptualization of clinical and school practice that values the diverse experiences of youth and is aligned with the Institute of Medicine’s intervention spectrum (i.e., promotion, prevention, treatment, and maintenance)

 The program is fully accredited by the American Psychological Association as a combined program in clinical and school psychology.
 This accreditation status was granted in the Fall of 2013.
-The next APA accreditation review of the program is scheduled for 2020.
-The program also is fully approved as a doctoral level School Psychology program by the National Association of School Psychologists through 2020.
+The next APA accreditation review of the program is scheduled for Spring 2023.
+The program also is fully approved as a doctoral level School Psychology program by the National Association of School Psychologists.
 This dual status reflects the program’s commitment to integrating didactic and experiential training in both clinical and school psychology.
 The curriculum is designed to provide graduates a strong foundation in both clinical and school psychology so that by the end of the program students are eligible for either licensure/certification in clinical and school psychology, or clinical psychology alone.

 Our program considers research and clinical skills equally vital to the success of psychologists in the profession today.
 This is reflected in our commitment to having students participate in active research labs and engage in our state-of-the-art outpatient clinic from the first semester they arrive in the program.